Hot Apple Pie: History

-First album

 In 2005, Hot Apple Pie signed to DreamWorks Records' Nashville division.
 That year, they released its debut album, also entitled Hot Apple Pie.
 It produced three singles, all of which charted on the Billboard Hot Country Songs charts: "Hillbillies", "We're Makin' Up" and "Easy Does It."
 Due to the dissolution of DreamWorks Records in late 2005, these latter two singles were issued on MCA Nashville.
 The band exited this label in 2006, the same year that Matejka left to join the Southern rock band Lynyrd Skynyrd.
 Kevin Ray took Matjeka's place in 2006.
 Seals released another solo album in mid-2009.